Adam Hagara

 Adam Hagara (born 26 April 2006) is a Slovak figure skater.
-He is the 2024 Winter Youth Olympic silver medalist, two-time Junior World bronze medalist (2024, 2025), 2023–24 Junior Grand Prix Final bronze medalist and 2023 JGP Austria champion, and has seven senior international medals as well as four Slovak national titles (2022–2025).
+He is the 2024 Winter Youth Olympic silver medalist, two-time Junior World bronze medalist (2024, 2025), 2023–24 Junior Grand Prix Final bronze medalist and 2023 JGP Austria champion, and has seven senior international medals as well as five Slovak national titles (2022–2026).

 He is the first Slovak figure skater to win a ISU Junior Grand Prix gold medal, to qualify and medal at a Grand Prix Final, to medal at an ISU championship event, and to land a clean quadruple jump in an ISU competition.

+Hagara represented Slovakia at the 2026 Winter Olympics.

 Personal life

 Hagara was born on 26 April 2006 in Trnava, Slovakia.
 He is the younger brother of Slovak figure skater, Alexandra Hagarová, who is also one of his coaches.

-In 2025, Hagara was actor, Josef Trojan's, stunt double for the Czech-Slovak film, Nepela, a biopic about the late Ondrej Nepela.
+In 2025, Hagara enrolled into the Faculty of Informatics and Information Technologies at the Slovak University of Technology.
+That same year, he worked as actor Josef Trojan's stunt double for the Czech-Slovak film Nepela, a biopic about the late Ondrej Nepela.